 - When: Beneficial ownership reports must occur:

-- LLCs formed or already registered with the New York Department of State prior to January 1, 2026: prior to January 1, 2027
+- Reporting Companies formed or already registered with the New York Department of State prior to January 1, 2026: prior to January 1, 2027.

-- LLCs formed or registered with the New York Department of State after January 1, 2026: within 30 days of formation or registration
+- Reporting Companies formed or registered with the New York Department of State after January 1, 2026: within 30 days of formation or registration.

 Penalties for Non-Compliance

-- Delinquent LLCs may be fined up to $500 per day for ongoing reporting failures.
+- Delinquent Reporting Companies may be fined up to $500 per day for ongoing reporting failures.

-- The New York Attorney General is empowered to suspend, cancel, or dissolve LLCs that do not comply.
+- The New York Attorney General is empowered to suspend, cancel, or dissolve Reporting Companies that do not comply.

 - Attestations of exemption must be signed under penalty of perjury.